rollerworks/search/UPGRADE-2.0.md

    * `SearchFieldView`
    * `TypeRegistry` (was `FieldRegistryInterface`)

  * The `SearchFieldView` now expects an `FieldSetView` as the first argument in the class constructor.

- * A search field no allows registering multiple transformers, each field can have exactly one "view" and/or "norm" transformer.
+ * A search field no longer supports registering multiple transformers, each field can have exactly one "view" and/or "norm" transformer.

 ## Input processor

- * The `XmlInput` and `JsonInput` now expect the input values to be in the normalized data format rather then the view format.
+ * The `XmlInput` and `JsonInput` now expect the input values to be in the normalized data format instead of the view format.

  * The `XmlInput` and `JsonInput` now more strictly validate provided input.

  * The `StringQueryInput` has changed to a more user-friendly Lexer system:

-   * User friendly error messages whenever possible.
+   * More User-friendly error messages.

-   * All characters (except special syntax characters) can now be used without surrounding them with quotes.
+   * All characters (except special syntax characters) can now be used without surrounding them with quotes. `12.00` is now accepted.

    * Line numbers are now properly reported, and the column position is made more accurate.

    * Incorrectly escaped values will now give a friendly error message.

-   * Spaces are no longer allowed between operators `~ >` this is invalid now.
+   * Spaces are no longer allowed between operators. `~ >` is invalid now.

  * The `StringQueryInput` now uses `~` for ranges, eg. `10 ~ 20`.

- * The `StringQueryInput` PatternMatch no longer requires an correct order for the flags.
+ * The `StringQueryInput` PatternMatch no longer requires a specific order for the flags.
 Both `i!` and `!i` are accepted now.

  * The structure of the XML and JSON changed to adapt to the new value-holder naming.
-In short this means that `simple` is used now rather then `single`.
+In short this means that `simple` is used now instead of `single`.

- * Values merging is removed, using the field twice in a group overwrites the previously defined value in that group.
+ * Field values merging is has been removed.
+Using the field twice in a group now overwrites the previously defined value in that group.

 ### Validation

- * Validation is now done directly during the input processing rather then afterwards.
+ * Validation is now performed directly during the input processing rather then afterwards.
 As a result, the produced `SearchCondition` no longer holds any invalid value.
 See also error handling below.

-### Error handling
+### Error Handling

-Error handling for input processing has been completely rewritten, exceptions no longer needed to be parsed/transformed for usage.
+Error handling for input processing has been completely rewritten, exceptions no longer require to be parsed for usage.
-But they can be translated if needed.

  * An Input processor now throws _only_ an `InvalidSearchConditionException` for user-input errors.
-The `InvalidSearchConditionException` actually holds one or more `ConditionErrorMessage` object instances.
+The `InvalidSearchConditionException` holds one or more `ConditionErrorMessage` object instances.

-   In practice this means that only one exception type needs to be cached, instead of 4.

  * The produced `SearchCondition` no longer holds any invalid value, only when all values are valid a `SearchCondition` is returned else an `InvalidSearchConditionException` is thrown.